 - To recognise and reward best practice and innovation in community regeneration;

 - To promote and disseminate best practice across Scotland as means of sharing knowledge and experience, and thereby enhancing future policy and practice;

 - To highlight the role that regeneration projects have in improving the wellbeing of individuals and communities.

-The SURF Awards offer an opportunity for regeneration projects of all sizes to demonstrate value to funders and partners, support team-building and develop a national profile.
+The SURF Awards has been running since 1998.
+It provides an opportunity for regeneration projects of all sizes to demonstrate value to funders and partners, support team-building and develop a national profile.
 SURF Award winners also receive additional showcase opportunities through SURF activities throughout the following year.

 The 2017 SURF Awards

-The 2016 SURF Awards process was delivered by SURF in partnership with the Scottish Government, and with additional support from Architecture & Design Scotland, Creative Scotland, Highlands and Islands Enterprise, Scotland’s Towns Partnership, and Skills Development Scotland.
+The 2017 SURF Awards are delivered by SURF in partnership with the Scottish Government, with additional support from Architecture & Design Scotland, Creative Scotland, Highlands and Islands Enterprise, Scotland’s Towns Partnership, and Skills Development Scotland.

 Previous SURF Awards

-A full summary of the 2015 SURF Awards outcomes is available on this webpage.
+A full summary of the 2015 SURF Awards outcomes is available here.